Skip to content

 • No public roadmap or changelog in 12+ months

-• Dead/abandoned (no updates in 12+ months)
+• Dead or sunset (status=sunset, or no updates in 12+ months)

 • Sketchy data practices (no privacy policy, or vendor claims customer data ownership)